acbbullock/IO-Fortran-Library/doc_API_design/Ref/join-split.md

 ### Optional Arguments

-Separator (default is `SPACE`): the separator to use when gluing or splitting.
+Separator (default is `SPACE`): the separator to use when joining or splitting.